Skip to main content Skip to home page

 • Professional licensing, as administered by the appropriate regulating body.

-How Does Baptist Health Deaconess Use Respiratory Therapy?
+How Does Baptist Health Deaconess Madisonville Use Respiratory Therapy?

 Respiratory therapy is an integral part of the way Baptist Health Deaconess Madisonville serves the medical needs of all our communities.
 We are committed to offering clinical excellence, compassionate care, and patient-centered focus in everything we do.